Skip to content

 • logic/: Contains the project's logic.

-• timer.ts: The timer logic.
+• timer.ts: The timer logic with Moment.js state machine.

 • main.ts: The main entry point for the project.